-At this stage, we consider the most appropriate basis for assessing planning materiality for the Group to be total gross expenditure.
+At this stage, we consider the most appropriate basis for assessing planning materiality for the Group to be total gross expenditure, as TfL is able to reallocate between operating and capital expenditure.
 We also think TfL is most significantly measured by users of the financial statements with respect to the costs incurred on maintaining the Transport for London service, capital programme, investment in infrastructure and annual activity.